Anthony-0801/SIA-api-development/QualityAssurance.md

 The malfunctioning notification when storing student profiles can be fixed by thoroughly reviewing the code that activates the alert and ensuring its seamless interaction with the save process.
 Check error messages and console logs for clues to the alert's absence.
 Complete testing to ensure functionality and consider adding error handling to provide users with accurate feedback on failed save attempts.

-#Problem 3
+###Problem 3 (Already added by Roland.)

 ##The print function has not been added yet.

 ##SUGGESTIONS

 1. Convert the input fields for semester, year level, section, and selection status into dropdowns instead of text boxes.
+(Fixed by Andrei)
 2. Modify the CSS for the update.
+(Fixed by Roland)
 3. Replace the icon on the dashboard with something more relevant.
+(Fixed by Roland.
+Icons designed by Aljon)
 4. Removing the option from the right navigation; it might be better without it.
+(Fixed by Roland)